Dr. Peter Tolias, Ph.D

 - $10,000 subcontract from Sequenom Inc. through NIH, National Institute of Allergy and Infectious Diseases (NIAID Phase I SBIR grant # R43 AI47528 to Little (PI).Total award: $100,000 (6/1/00-11/30/00)

-- $2,000,000 worth of equipment and supplies from Hoffmann-La Roche Inc. in 2013 to establish the Biotechnology and Drug Discovery Laboratories of the Stevens Center for Healthcare Innovation
+- $400,000 of supplies from Roche in 2013 for the Biotechnology and Drug Discovery Laboratory of the Center for Healthcare Innovation

 - $25,000 from various corporate sponsors to support the “2009 Symposium on Human Variation: A Driver of Personalized Medicine”